A brain tumor can cause one pupil to be bigger or more dilated than the other.

 Not just Brain Tumor, but Aneurysm Can Make Pupils Unequal

-“The third cranial nerve is a nerve that comes out of the brainstem (midbrain) and travels to the eye to constrict the pupil,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in San Diego, CA.
+“The third cranial nerve is a nerve that comes out of the brainstem (midbrain) and travels to the eye to constrict the pupil,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in New York.

 “A dilated pupil on one side could be a sign of third nerve damage,” continues Dr. Kulkarni.